41 Famous Landmarks in Ireland For Your Bucket List

 Located about 40 minutes from Dublin's city centre, Dalkey Castle is a famous landmark in Ireland.
 The castle is one of seven fortified structures in the town of Dalkey.
 The structures were once used to store supplies.

-Dalkey was also once a port for Dublin, resulting in lots of trade items being stored and moved through the town and into Dublin.
+Dalkey was also once a port for Dublin, resulting in many trade items being stored and moved through the town and into Dublin.

 Today, the castle is a popular tourist attraction because of the well-detailed tours they offer visitors.
 The tours are made realistic through Deilg Inis Living History actors that bring the tour to life, providing further entertainment to visitors.

-Connemara National Park, located near Letterfrack Village, is one of Ireland’s six beautiful national parks.
+Located near Letterfrack Village, Connemara National Park is one of Ireland's six beautiful national parks.
 The vast park features a range of trails for all ability levels, allowing you to enjoy the scenic landscape at your own pace.

 The park is additionally home to an array of wildlife.
-Bird watchers will be able to spot many varieties of birds from skylarks to robins and wrens.
+Bird watchers will spot many varieties of birds, from skylarks to robins and wrens.
 You are also likely to see rabbits and may spot foxes and wild goats, among other woodland creatures.

 The park is open year-round, and well-behaved dogs are welcome to accompany you as long as they're kept on a leash.